 - cross-cultural competence, including client-centered lawyering, listening and non-legal language skills.

-There is a uniform application for the in-house clinics, the Suffolk Prosecutors program, and several other internship programs.
-The specific programs associated with the uniform application are listed on that form, which will be available as a link on this website on February 4, 2015.
+There is a uniform application for the in-house clinics and the Suffolk Prosecutors program.
+The specific programs associated with the uniform application are listed on that form, which will be available as a link on this website in the month of February.
 The application requires that students complete a series of short answer questions and attach a current resume and transcript (unofficial is fine).

-The application for 2015 will appear at the top of this webpage on February 4, 2015 and is due no later than Friday, February 27 at 5:00pm.
+The application becomes available in the beginning of February and will be on the Clinical webpage here.
 Late applications are reviewed only after all other applications are considered.
-Applications must be submitted online using the online application found above.
+Applications must be submitted online using the online application.
 Paper applications will not be accepted.
 Please do not email the application directly to any clinic director or to clinic staff.

-The in-house clinics and some of the internships (i.e., Suffolk Prosecutors and BWAP ) select students based on a student’s overall application, including the statement of interest, review of a student’s transcript, resume, and prior experience.
+The in-house clinics and the Prosecutors Program select students based on a student’s overall application, including the statement of interest, review of a student’s transcript, resume, and prior experience.
 In some cases, preference in these programs is also given to students with relevant foreign language fluency or completion of relevant courses.
 Some programs require an interview prior to acceptance.
-Please refer to the Clinical Programs Frequently Asked Questions (available online and in the Clinical Programs office) for more details on the application process.
-There will be an information session for 2015 on February 5, 2015from 2:00-4:00pm in the Function Room.
+Please refer to the Clinical Programs Frequently Asked Questions (available online and in the Clinical Programs office) for more details on the application process and the section referencing important dates.
+There is an Informational Session around the time the application becomes available in February.
 Clinical faculty and current students will be available to assist with questions.